mvdcamme/C-Judge/README.md

 ### Shadowing `main`

 While compiling the student's submission file, a macro is automatically inserted to replace any occurrence of the identifier `main` with `__submission_main__`.
-If an exercise ask for the student code to define their own `main`-function, test cases must call `__submission_main__` to execute the student's implementation.
+If an exercise asks for the student code to define their own `main`-function, test cases must call `__submission_main__` to execute the student's implementation.
 Note that this function must still be declared by the test case.

 ## Example Exercises